CppMicroServices/CppMicroServices/framework/doc/resources.rst

    a shared library, starting from the end of the file.
-If other zip files are embedded in the bundle as well (e.g. as an additional resource embedded via the Windows RC compiler or using other techniques), it will stop at the first valid zip file and use it a the resource container.
+If other zip files are embedded in the bundle as well (e.g. as an additional resource embedded via the Windows RC compiler or using other techniques), it will stop at the first valid zip file and use it as the resource container.